 What’s the content like?

 Because Kuaishou KOLs are primarily made up of communities of authentic consumers and micro-KOLs, as opposed to large scale KOLs and celebrities, the content has a very strong grassroots, raw feel to it.
 For instance, a lot of the content features home cooking or playing pranks on friends.
 However, the platform also has representation in beauty, skincare, and more.

-E-commerce links: In addition to Kiashou’s native e-commerce platform, videos can link to platforms like Youzan, Taobao, Kuaishou Xiaodian, and others.
+E-commerce links: In addition to Kuaishou’s native e-commerce platform, videos can link to platforms like Youzan, Taobao, Kuaishou Xiaodian and others.

 As one of the most popular Chinese short-video apps, Kuaishou’s big disadvantage is a comparative lack of higher-quality user-generated content.
 The quality of content on the platform tends to be relatively low.
-In terms of commercialization, the platform is still in its infancy, and its ability to monetize content is far weaker than Douyin.
+In terms of commercialisation, the platform is still in its infancy, and its ability to monetise content is far weaker than Douyin.